Another day in this testing article series.

 In this case, I will keep it short and simple:

 What does this mean?
-I don't really know for sure, numbers are important, but the quality of those integrations have a huge weight as well, but for now, let's just consider that the odds for Constant Contact have the integrations you need is twice than Mailchimp.
+I don't really know for sure, numbers are important, but the quality of those integrations have a huge weight as well, but for now, let's just consider that the odds for Constant Contact have the integrations you need is twice of Mailchimp.

 Constant Contact vs Mailchimp: Support